-- Phase One: From the 30th of September 2022, it will no longer be possible to make import declarations through CHIEF.
+- Phase One: Since the 30th of September 2022, it is no longer possible to make import declarations through CHIEF.

-- Phase Two: From the 31st of March 2023, it will no longer be possible to make export declarations through CHIEF.
+- Phase Two: From the 1st December 2023, it will no longer be possible to make export declarations through CHIEF.

-After Phase Two, the Customs Declaration Service will be the UK’s single customs platform, through which businesses will declare their imported and exported goods from the 1st of April 2023.
+After Phase Two, the Customs Declaration Service will be the UK’s single customs platform, through which businesses will declare their imported and exported goods from the 1st December 2023.